AMA-VIP/HR-Data/README.md

 - Average Age: This was determine to know the average age of employees and a Card chart was used for visualization
 - Attrition Count by Department: This was visualized to find out the department with the highest attrition level, Donut chart  was used for visualization, which showed that R&D have the higest attrition rate with 20 total number of attrition.
 - Attrition Count by Educational Field: This was visualized using a pie chart.
-The total number of attrition was from the
+The total number of attrition by educational feild was from the is as follow; life sciences > medical > marketing > technical degree > other > human resources
 - Attrition Count by Gender
 - Attrition based on Age groups and Gender
   - Attrition under age 25